kyoungmi-yoo/hello-world/quick-guide-for-flutter-webos.md

     (e.g. `build/webos/arm/release/ipk`, `build/webos/arm/debug/ipk`)

-- If you used flutter-webOS plugins in your app, see [How to build an app with flutter-webOS plugins](#how-to-build-an-app-with-flutter-webos-plugins).
+- If you used flutter-webOS plugins in your app, you need to set package dependencies.
+See [How to build an app with flutter-webOS plugins](#how-to-build-an-app-with-flutter-webos-plugins).

 - If you want to change the app id of the ipk to be generated, change `id` in the `appinfo.json` file before making the ipk.
 The `appinfo.json` file is located in `webos/meta/appinfo.json` under the project directory.